-You follow the rules by attending your local government meetings and letting your elected know that you don’t want the pipeline (or fracking well, factory farm, GMOs, etc.) in your community; by attending the public permit hearing (if there is one) to voice your concerns and explain why it is so important this harm not be cited in your municipality; and maybe even by gathering signatures and submitting them to your local government, the state environmental agency, or your state representatives.
+You follow the rules by attending your local government meetings and letting your elected know that you don’t want environmental harms such as fracking, or social justice harms such as unfair elections.
+You attend the public permit hearing (if there is one) to voice your concerns and explain why it is so important to protect your municipality.
+Or you attend a Board of Elections meeting to share your concerns about unfair elections.
+Perhaps you even gather signatures and submit them to your local government, state environmental agency, Board of Elections, or your state representatives.

 But somehow, your community’s right to say “no” still is not recognized.
 Your elected officials tell you that their hands are tied, while the folks running the hearing thank you for your testimony, and then issue the permit anyway.
+Or the Board of Elections assures you that electronic voting machines are safe or that there is nothing they can do about outside money influencing elections.
 And all those signatures?
 They get recorded as a matter of record and are then disregarded.

 What’s going on?

 We examine exactly what is going on in Common Sense.
 You’re facing:

 - A system of laws that authorize and protect inherently unsustainable activities such as fracking, factory farming, and GMOs; electronic voting machines and outside funds in local elections; unjust immigration raids and family separation; and innumerable other environmental, social, and political practices causing harm